How Often Should I Have My Electrical Systems Inspected?

-This article will guide you through the essential steps to take when receiving an electrical defect notice.
-By following these steps and working with a qualified electrician, you can ensure that your electrical system is brought up to standard, complies with relevant regulations, and, most importantly, is safe for use.
+This guide walks you through the crucial steps to follow when you get an electrical defect notice.
+Working alongside a skilled electrician, you can ensure your electrical system meets standards and regulations and is safe to use.

 When you receive an electrical defect notice, your top priority should be ensuring your property’s and its occupants’ safety.
 Electrical defects can pose serious risks, and immediate action to mitigate potential hazards is essential.